-- 4.8 Based on the evidence provided, the Authority concludes that the Licensee could not reasonably have been expected to identify the fault during the technical due diligence process prior to asset transfer and the root cause of the event was beyond reasonable control of the Licensee as: - a) there were no outward signs of distress to the conductor connector used within Export Circuit 1 Joint Bay 10/11 that were observable to the Licensee; and - b) routine monitoring by Distributed Temperature Sensing (DTS) could not have identified problems with the conductor connector ahead of failure as at Joint Bays the fibre used for DTS is split from the electrical power cables by as much as 2.5 meters. - 4.9 We therefore consider that the event constitutes an Exceptional Event as defined in Amended Standard Condition E12-A1. - 4.10 In accordance with Paragraph 10 of the Condition, where the Authority is satisfied that an Exceptional Event has occurred, the adjustment to reported system incentive performance shall be based on the extent to which the Authority is satisfied that the Licensee had taken steps, consistent with Good Industry Practice, to manage the impact of the event on the availability of services (both in anticipation of the event and after the event has occurred). - 4.11 Given the actions taken by the Licensee, we are satisfied that the Licensee took steps, in accordance with Good Industry Practice, to manage the impact of the event on the availability of the services. - 4.12 Therefore, the Authority directs that the Licensee's reported system incentive performance be adjusted to offset the full duration of the outage: reported system incentive performance for incentive year 3 will be increased by 322,573 MWh to fully offset the impact of this event.
+- 4.7 The Licensee contacted the cable Original Equipment Manufacturer and installer to carry out the repair and replacement works.
+Export Cable 1 was reenergised on the 13 October 2024. - 4.8 Based on the evidence provided, the Authority concludes that the Licensee could not reasonably have been expected to identify the fault during the technical due diligence process prior to asset transfer and the root cause of the event was beyond reasonable control of the Licensee as: - a) there were no outward signs of distress to the field joint that were observable to the Licensee; and - b) routine monitoring by DTS could not have identified problems with the field joint ahead of failure as at the field joints the fibre used for DTS is split from the electrical power cables and placed into a splice box within the joint but separate from the power cables. - 4.9 We therefore consider that the event constitutes an Exceptional Event as defined in Amended Standard Condition E12-A1. - 4.10 In accordance with Paragraph 10 of the Condition, where the Authority is satisfied that an Exceptional Event has occurred, the adjustment to reported system incentive performance shall be based on the extent to which the Authority is satisfied that the Licensee had taken steps, consistent with Good Industry Practice, to manage the impact of the event on the availability of services (both in anticipation of the event and after the event has occurred). - 4.11 Given the actions taken by the Licensee, we are satisfied that the Licensee took steps, in accordance with Good Industry Practice, to manage the impact of the event on the availability of the services. - 4.12 Therefore, the Authority directs that the Licensee's reported system incentive performance be adjusted to offset the full duration of the outage: reported system incentive performance for incentive year 3 will be increased by 1,489,281 MWh to fully offset the impact of this event.